bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Update Builder Implementations**: Update `EmailPopulatingBuilderImpl`, `RecipientsBuilder`, `RecipientBuilder`, etc.
 - **CRITICAL: Data Propagation**:
   - Ensure that "copy" methods (e.g., `withRecipient(Recipient)`) and delegation methods correctly copy the new field.
-  - Failure to do this will result in data being lost when `EmailBuilder.copying(email)` is used or when builders delegate to each other.
+  - Failure to do this will result in data being lost when `simpleJavaMail.emailBuilder().copying(email)` is used or when builders delegate to each other.
 - **Update Email Constructor**: Ensure the `Email` constructor copies the new field from the builder.
 - **Utility Classes**: Update `MiscUtil` if it contains helper methods for object creation or parsing (e.g., `interpretRecipient`).